How to Use a Web Browser

 You are using a web browser right now.
-It is the program on your computer that enables you to visit this web page.
+It is a program on your computer that enables you to visit web pages.

 Every internet user needs to know how to use a web browser, but most don’t take the trouble to learn even the basics, so we are providing a quick lesson to get you acquainted with your browser.

-If you have ever found yourself looking at a website but aren’t sure which website you are looking at, this lesson is for you!
+If you have ever found yourself looking at a website but not sure which website you are looking at, this lesson is for you!